1937 Fleischer Studios strike: Boycott

 As animators returned to work and production at Fleischer resumed, the strikers turned their attention to another goal: organizing a boycott of Fleischer cartoons.
 While the union continued to hold many demonstrations near the studio, they also expanded picketing to different locations, including in front of the Windermere Hotel (where Max Fleischer lived), outside of Dave Fleischer's house (which was stink-bombed during the strike), and the Paramount Theatre.
 The theater was considered a primary target for picketing, with some picketers jeering at screenings of their own cartoons with chants of, "Get that scab picture off the screen!".
 Other theaters showing Fleischer productions, such as the Roxy Theatre, were also picketed, and through an alliance with the International Alliance of Theatrical Stage Employees (IATSE) Projectionists Local 306, CADU attempted to have the cartoons pulled from IATSE-affiliated theaters.
-On June 8, Local 306 officially announced their support for the strikers and attempted to have the AFL add Fleischer Studios to their "unfair list", which would have barred union projectionists from screening their cartoons.
-On June 14, after they were added to the list, Local 306 sent a letter to their 2,000 members ordering them to not screen the cartoons, but shortly after this nationwide boycott was initiated, Fleischer Studios was removed from the unfair list.
+On June 8, Local 306 officially announced its support for the strikers and attempted to have the AFL add Fleischer Studios to its "unfair list", which would have barred union projectionists from screening their cartoons.
+On June 14, after they were added to the list, Local 306 sent a letter to its 2,000 members ordering them to not screen the cartoons, but shortly after this nationwide boycott was initiated, Fleischer Studios was removed from the unfair list.
 Some historians have pinned Fleischer Studios' removal on actions from Paramount Pictures, who may have pushed IATSE to cease the boycott.
 Regardless, the boycott was somewhat effective, as several theaters refused to screen the cartoons.
 For instance, on July 16, the Loews Theatres chain announced they would not be screening any Fleischer cartoons.

 NLRB hearings and certification vote

 Aside from the implementation of the boycott, another goal of the union during this time was to gain certification through the NLRB.
 The NLRB had been busy handling cases regarding hundreds of other strikes nationwide, but the board finally focused on the Fleischer strike in June.
 On June 16, the NLRB held its first hearing regarding the certification of CADU.
 During the hearing, Nizer presented a petition that had been signed by the animators that stated they did not wish to be represented by CADU.
 The petition was invalidated by the NLRB, who ruled that the signatures had been collected through intimidation, and the union countered that they had collected representation cards from over half of the employees at the studio asking for union representation.
 On June 19, the NLRB ruled that a certification election would be held that would be open to all artists who were employed by the company on April 30, 1937.
 Despite stalling from the company, this vote was ultimately held on August 16.
-The initial vote was 74-0 in favor of the union, though 14 votes were later invalidated because they came from fired workers.
+The initial vote was 74–0 in favor of the union, though 14 votes were later invalidated because they came from fired workers.
 Due to delays by the company, the NLRB did not release its final report until October 8.